-In Re: Purchased Gas Adjustment ) DOCKET NO. 930003-GU (PGA) Clause. ) ORDER NO. PSC-93-0990-CFO-GU ) ISSUED: 7/6/93
+In Re: Purchased Gas Adjustment) DOCKET C NO .
+940 0003- ·GU

+(PGA) Cl) ORDER NO. PSC- -94-0 732-CFO-0 GU

+) ISSUE): June 14, 1994

-ORDER REGARDING PEOPLES' REQUEST FOR CONFIDENTIAL TREATMENT OF CERTAIN PORTIONS OF ITS MARCH, 1993, PGA FILINGS
+ORDER REGARDING PEOPLES' REQUEST FOR CONFIDENTIAL TREATMENT OF CERTAIN PORTIONS OF ITS JANUARY 1994, PGA FILINGS

-On April 30, 1993, Peoples Gas System, Inc. (Peoples) filed a request for confidentiality concerning certain portions of its PGA filings for the month of March, 1993.
-The confidential information is located in Document No. 4715-93.
+On February 21, 1994, Peoples Gas System, Inc. (Peoples) filed a request for confidentiality concerning certain portions of its PGA filings for the month of January, 1994.
+The confidential information is located in Document No. 01684-94.

 Florida law presumes that documents submitted to governmental agencies shall be public records.
 The only exceptions to this presumption are the specific statutory exemptions provided in the law and exemptions granted by governmental agencies pursuant to the specific terms of a statutory provision.
 This presumption is based on the concept that government should operate in the "sunshine."
-It is this Commission's view that a request for specified confidential classification of documents must meet a very high burden.
-The Company may fulfill its burden by demonstrating that the documents fall into one of the statutory examples set out in Section 366.093, Florida Statutes, or by demonstrating that the information is proprietary confidential information, the disclosure of which will cause the Company or its ratepayers harm.
+It is the Company's burden to demonstrate that the documents fall into one of the statutory examples set out in Section 366.093, Florida Statutes, or to demonstrate that the information is proprietary confidential information, the disclosure of which will cause the Company or its ratepayers harm.

 For the monthly gas filing, Peoples must show the quantity and cost of gas purchased from Florida Gas Transmission Company (FGT) during the month and period shown.
 Peoples states that FGT's current demand and commodity rates for FTS-1 transportation service and G purchases are set forth in FGT's tariff, which is a public record held by the Federal Energy Regulatory Commission (FERC).
 The purchased gas adjustment, which is subject to FERC review, can have a significant effect on the price charged by FGT.
 This purchased gas adjustment is also a matter of public record.
 On the other hand, rates for purchases of gas supplies from persons other than FGT are currently based on negotiations by Peoples or its affiliates with numerous producers and gas marketing companies.
 "Open access" on FGT's system has enabled Peoples and its affiliates to purchase gas from suppliers other than FGT.
 Purchases are made by Peoples at varying prices depending on the length of the period during which purchases will be made, the season or seasons during which purchases will be made, the quantities involved, and whether the purchase is made on a firm or interruptible basis.
-Also, gas prices can vary from producer-tococumentary ch-DATE 07157 JUL-6 ස producer or marketer-to-marketer, even when non-price terms and conditions of the purchase are not significantly different.
-Peoples' affiliates also make purchases for sale to several of Peoples' large industrial customers who choose not to make purchases from Peoples' system supply.
+Also, gas prices can vary from producer-toproducer or marketer-to-marketer, even when non-price terms and conditions of the purchase are not significantly different.